 Curriculum 2000 recognised Religious Education as a 'core' subject for all pupils.
-The Dearing Curriculum Review (1996) recommended a minimum of 45 hours at Key Stage 2; this was re-iterated in 'Developing and Managing the Primary Curriculum' (QCA, 2003) and is endorsed by the Norfolk Agreed Syllabus, 2019.
+The Dearing Curriculum Review (1996) recommended a minimum of 45 hours at Key Stage 2; this was reiterated in 'Developing and Managing the Primary Curriculum' (QCA, 2003) and is endorsed by the Norfolk Agreed Syllabus, 2019.
 Religious Education curriculum time does not include collective worship, even where an assembly complements or provides a starting point for curricular work.

-The time allocated at St Nicholas Priory Primary School in Key Stage1 is a minimum of 50% spent on Christianity, 25% of time spent on other principal world religions and 25% spent on other principal world religions in a local context.
+The time allocated at St Nicholas Priory Primary School in Key Stage1 is a minimum of 50% spent on Christianity.
 A minimum of 36 hours per year should be provided for Religious Education at this Key Stage.
 The time allocated at St Nicholas Priory Primary School in Key Stage 2 is 45 hours per year in line with recommendations.
-A minimum of 35% of time should be spent on Christianity with 20% of time spent on other principal world religions and 25% spent on other principal world religions in a local context.